-PROCEDURAL HISTORY: On November 5, 2021, the Oregon Employment Department (the Department) served notice of an administrative decision concluding that claimant was discharged, but not for misconduct, and was not disqualified from receiving unemployment insurance benefits based on the work separation (decision # 85623).
+PROCEDURAL HISTORY: On November 10, 2021, the Oregon Employment Department (the Department) served notice of an administrative decision concluding that claimant was discharged, but not for misconduct, and was not disqualified from receiving unemployment insurance benefits based on the work separation (decision # 74804).
 The employer filed a timely request for hearing.
-On January 10, 2022, ALJ Lucas conducted a hearing, and on January 14, 2022 issued Order No. 22-UI-184111, affirming decision # 85623.
-On January 18, 2022, the employer filed an application for review with the Employment Appeals Board (EAB).
+On January 11, 2022, ALJ Lucas conducted a hearing at which claimant failed to appear, and on January 18, 2022 issued Order No. 22-UI-184213, affirming decision # 74804.
+On January 20, 2022, the employer filed an application for review with the Employment Appeals Board (EAB).

-FINDINGS OF FACT: (1) St. Charles Health System, Inc. employed claimant as a registered nurse from October 5, 2020 until October 17, 2021.
+FINDINGS OF FACT: (1) St. Charles Health System, Inc. employed claimant as a registered nurse from August 17, 2020 until October 15, 2021.

-- (2) In or around September 2021, the employer informed their employees that in order for the employer to comply with an executive order passed by the governor and rules issued by the Oregon Health Authority (OHA), employees would be required to either be fully vaccinated against COVID-19 by October 18, 2021 or obtain an exception from vaccination based on medical or religious grounds.
-Claimant's religious beliefs prohibited her from receiving the vaccination.
+- (2) In or around September 2021, the employer informed their employees that in order for the employer to comply with an executive order passed by the Governor and rules issued by the Oregon Health Authority (OHA), employees would be required to either be fully vaccinated against COVID-19 by October 18, 2021 or obtain an exception from vaccination based on medical or religious grounds.
 Claimant requested a religious exception, and the employer granted claimant's request.
-Claimant did not become vaccinated against COVID-19. - (3) The employer determined that in order to comply with the state's vaccine mandate, they were not permitted to allow unvaccinated employees to work on-site at their medical facilities.
-Therefore, they offered to grant accommodations to employees, such as claimant, who had been granted religious or medical exceptions from vaccination.
-Claimant suggested to the employer that they could accommodate her by allowing her to screen herself for COVID-19 symptoms prior to working.
-The employer rejected claimant's suggestion, and instead informed claimant that she could either seek a different position within the company that would allow her to work remotely; accept an unpaid leave of absence; or voluntarily resign.
+Claimant did not become vaccinated against COVID-19. - (3) The employer determined that they would offer a choice of two accommodations to employees who were unvaccinated and had been granted a religious or medical exception: either seek a different position within the company that could be performed remotely or accept an unpaid leave of absence.
+If an employee did not accept one of these two accommodations, they would have to resign.
+The employer would not have allowed claimant to continue working in a direct patient-care role after October 18, 2021 because he was unvaccinated.
+The employer did not offer claimant any positions which could have been performed remotely, but instead expected him to seek them within the company if he so chose.